tesladodger/Snake/README.md

 # Snake

 Snake game with AI option.
+Play it normally, or press the 'A' key to let the AI take control.

 ## A* Pathfinding